 In summary, the steps of Uncertainty Reduction can be reduced to these simple steps for pacing yourself in the face of making a change:

 - Learn all you can about the subject or situation

 - Ask questions.
 Ask yourself, your guides, your friends, your cat.
 Ask!

-- Agree to incorporate the new change into you life in one small way– eat one raw meal a day, for example.
-Eliminate less-than-ideal-vice for one entire day each and every week (Tuesdays, for example).
+- Agree to incorporate the new change into your life in one small way– eat one raw meal a day, for example.
+Eliminate a less-than-ideal-vice for one entire day each and every week (Tuesdays, for example).
 Build up to two days a week (Tuesdays and Thursdays).

 Remember that you don’t have to do anything you don’t like or don’t want to do!
 If you’re forcing yourself to do something take a step back and repeat the first two steps: learn all you can and ask a lot of questions.
 Then try again or ask yourself if this is a change you really want to make.

-Change can be scary but it doesn’t have to hard.
+Change can be scary but it doesn’t have to be hard.

 Darla Antoine is a mixed-race First Nations tribal member (Okanagan), an ancestral activist and healer, practitioner of the sacred domestic arts, mother and accidental homesteader in the high mountains of Costa Rica.
 Darla helps mixed-race and mixed-culture seekers discover the medicine, blessings and power in their ancestral/spiritual lineages.
 She does this by combining her spiritual work with her experiences as a mixed-race woman and expat with her master’s degree in Intercultural Communication.